AdobeDocs/experience-manager-document-security.en/help/using/using-aem-document-security-extension.md

 The features listed below are restricted in the described situations:

-**File &gt; New &gt; New From Existing** Available, but files created using this command during a protected session cannot be saved.
+**File > New > New From Existing** Available, but files created using this command during a protected session cannot be saved.
 Content in the new file cannot be copied to another file.

-**File &gt; Save** Restricted by the Change permission.
+**File > Save** Restricted by the Change permission.

-**File &gt; Save As** All options restricted by the Change permission.
+**File > Save As** All options restricted by the Change permission.

-**File &gt; Print** All options restricted by the Printing permission.
+**File > Print** All options restricted by the Printing permission.
 Unavailable unless the policy allows High Resolution printing.

-**File &gt; Save &amp; Send** Unavailable during a protected session.
+**File > Save &amp; Send** Unavailable during a protected session.

-**File &gt; Info &gt; Protect Presentation &gt; Encrypt&#xA;with Password, Add a Digital Signature, Mark as Final, Restrict&#xA;Permission by People** Unavailable during a protected session.
+**File > Info > Protect Presentation > Encrypt&#xA;with Password, Add a Digital Signature, Mark as Final, Restrict&#xA;Permission by People** Unavailable during a protected session.

-**File &gt; PowerPoint Options &gt; Save Auto Recover&#xA;Info** Unavailable during a protected session.
+**File > PowerPoint Options > Save Auto Recover&#xA;Info** Unavailable during a protected session.

-**File &gt; Server &gt; File Server Tasks Menu** Unavailable during a protected session.
+**File > Server > File Server Tasks Menu** Unavailable during a protected session.

-**Home &gt; Clipboard &gt; Copy** Restricted by the Copy permission.
+**Home > Clipboard > Copy** Restricted by the Copy permission.
 If copying is not permitted, copied content cannot be pasted within the document, into any other file, or to the Office Clipboard.
 Content can be copied within the protected file if the user has the change permission.

-**Home &gt; Clipboard &gt; Paste** Restricted by the Change permission.
+**Home > Clipboard > Paste** Restricted by the Change permission.
 If copying is not permitted, copied content cannot be pasted within the document.

-**Home &gt; Clipboard &gt; Paste Special** Restricted by the Change permission.
+**Home > Clipboard > Paste Special** Restricted by the Change permission.

-**Home &gt; Slides &gt; New Slides &gt; Slides from Outline,&#xA;Reuse Slides** Unavailable during a protected session.
+**Home > Slides > New Slides > Slides from Outline,&#xA;Reuse Slides** Unavailable during a protected session.

-**Insert &gt; Text &gt; Object** Unavailable during a protected session.
+**Insert > Text > Object** Unavailable during a protected session.
 Policy-protected files cannot be inserted at any time.

-**Design &gt; Background &gt; Background Styles, Hide&#xA;Background Graphics, Format Background** Unavailable for a policy-protected file that contains a dynamic watermark.
+**Design > Background > Background Styles, Hide&#xA;Background Graphics, Format Background** Unavailable for a policy-protected file that contains a dynamic watermark.

-**Slide Show &gt; Set Up &gt; Record Slide Show** Restricted by change permission .
+**Slide Show > Set Up > Record Slide Show** Restricted by change permission .

-**Review &gt; Proofing &gt; Thesaurus** Restricted by the Copy permission.
+**Review > Proofing > Thesaurus** Restricted by the Copy permission.

-**Review &gt; Language &gt; Translate** Restricted by the Copy permission.
+**Review > Language > Translate** Restricted by the Copy permission.

-**Review &gt; Language &gt; Translate &gt; Mini Translator** Enabled with the Copy permission.
+**Review > Language > Translate > Mini Translator** Enabled with the Copy permission.

-**View &gt; Presentation Views &gt; Slide Show** Restricted by the Change permission.
+**View > Presentation Views > Slide Show** Restricted by the Change permission.
 If changes are not permitted, slide shows cannot be viewed if the file was modified.

-**View &gt; Macros** Some macros are restricted by the Copy permission and are unavailable unless copying is allowed.
+**View > Macros** Some macros are restricted by the Copy permission and are unavailable unless copying is allowed.

 **Add-ins** Cannot be added or removed during a protected session.